mchang16-auth/docs/articles/quickstart/backend/aspnet-core-webapi/03-troubleshooting.md

 ### 2. Did you configure the JWT middleware for the correct signing algorithm?

-Make sure that the [signing algorithm](/tokens/concepts/signing-algorithms) you used to sign your token matches the signing algorithm configured in your middleware.
+Make sure that the <a href="/tokens/concepts/signing-algorithms" target="_blank">signing algorithm</a> you used to sign your token matches the signing algorithm configured in your middleware.

 The following screenshots show two messages:
 * A warning message: "Authorization failed..."